dulajkavinda/PersonalityPredictionML/README.md

-# Personality-Prediction-Through-CV
+# Personality Detection Using Resume/CV

-A system that predict the personality of a person with OCEAN values and resume.
+A system that predict the personality of a person with Big5 values and resume.

 ## Objectives